uber/baseweb/examples/fusion/README.md

-# Fusion.js with Base UI
+# Fusion.js with Base Web

-Welcome to your Fusion.js application with Base UI.
+Welcome to your Fusion.js application with Base Web.

 Get started by running the application with `yarn dev` in a terminal.